esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 - 🧪 **Test, test, test!** Test & validate with people with disabilities so that you know whether something is a problem or not.
 - 📚 Reference the [WebAIM mailing list](https://webaim.org/discussion/) & use it as a resource to find answers!
 - Pay attention to [WCAG success criteria](https://www.w3.org/TR/WCAG21/) + [“Understanding”](https://www.w3.org/WAI/WCAG21/Understanding/) documentation + [“How to Meet” quick reference](https://www.w3.org/WAI/WCAG21/quickref/).
-- Look for reputable bl
+- Look for reputable blogs (check Twitter/X, mailing lists & a11y slack) & be sure to do some fact checking first.
+The advice might be obsolete or incorrect
+-   Read a11y tool docs and issue trackers on GitHub, for example  [NVDA issue tracker](https://github.com/nvaccess/nvda/issues)  and  [WebKit bug tracker](https://bugs.webkit.org/).

 ## Useful resources